 ICAO P riority GG Address EGZZAIRA Date ar nd Time Origin Text Α INCID В The type, m odel, nationality and registration marks of the aircraft. С The name of f the owner, operator and hirer, if any, of the aircraft.
-D The name o f the commander of the aircraft. Е The date an The date and time (UTC) of the serious incident.
+D The name of f the commander of the aircraft. Е The date an d time (UTC) of the serious incident.
 F The point of departure and the next point of intended landing of the aircraft.
-G The position of the aircraft, with reference to some easily defined geographical point and latitude and longitude, when the serious incident took place. Н (i) The number of persons on board the aircraft at the time of the serious incident. (ii) The number of persons on board the aircraft that have been injured. (iii) The number of persons injured other than those on board the aircraft. (iv) Nature of any damage to the aircraft.
+G The position of the aircraft, with reference to some easily defined geographical point and latitude and longitude, when the serious incident took place. Н (ii) The num ober of persons on board the aircraft at the time of the serious incident.
+The observation between the serious incident of persons on board the aircraft that have been injured.
+The observation between the serious incident.
+The observation between the serious incident.
 I The nature of of the serious incident.
 J n of the originating authority. g items will be included when considered relevant: K Physical cha aracteristics of the area where the serious incident took place.
 L Lighting faci unserviceab lities, navigtion or landing aids in use (as appropriate) and any known ilities.
 Note: Inclu ude the DEO in the copy distribution section of the message form.